VOTEism/server/README.md

 * EXPIRED - If the OTP expires

 ## 6. Rate Throttling
-User cannot vote more than 3 times per minute
+User cannot vote more than 3 times per minute.

 ## 7. AWS Secrets Manager
 Voteism secrets are stored in the AWS Secrets Manager.
 Following secrets are stored -